-Course Overview and Focus
+Course Focus

 Public economics is the study of government policies.
 It analyzes the effects of those policies on economic activities and the political processes by which those policies are adopted.
-Public Finance studies the subset of public policies that are fiscal in nature, e.g. taxes and expenditures.
-These include government taxation, debt, and expenditures and account for between 40 and 60% of all expenditures in developed countries.
-Additional influence is generated by innumerable regulations that encourage or discourage various forms of economic activities.
-Thus, economic analyses that neglect these and other government policies with economic consequences are ignoring substantial causal elements in their analyses.
+Public Finance studies the subset of public policies that are fiscal in nature.
+These include government taxation, debt, and expenditures.

-The aim of the course is to provide students with the conceptual and micro-economic tools to understand the impacts and origins of basic regulatory and fiscal policies.
-Students will use models and concepts from microeconomics and public choice to analyze the origins and effects of a city's, state's, or nation's fiscal and regulatory policies.
+The aim of this course is to provide students with the conceptual and micro-economic tools to understand the impacts of basic regulatory and fiscal policies.
+Students will use models and concepts from microeconomics to analyze the political pressures that generate a nation's fiscal and regulatory policies.
+Modern democratic governments directly control 40-60% of their gross national products and influence much of the rest through their fiscal and regulatory policies.
+In such countries, economics cannot be fully understood without understanding both economics and politics.